ndabas/pico-setup-windows/docs/tutorial.md

 ## Debugging an example

-The `pico-examples` repository comes with a `.vscode\launch.json` file configured for debugging with Visual Studio Code.
-You can copy this file into your own projects as well.
+The `pico-examples` repository comes with `.vscode\*.json` files configured for debugging with Visual Studio Code.
+You can copy these files into your own projects as well.

 To start debugging an example, click the _Run and Debug_ button on the sidebar.
 The _Pico Debug_ launch configuration should be selected already.
 To start debugging, click the small 'play' icon at the top of the debug window, or press F5.